howardsp/MyNixConfig/README.md

 My primary environment uses X currently, but this setup supports switching to Wayland with a simple import change.

-Below is a basic overview of how to get this system up and running in a VM if you like.
+Below is a basic overview of how to get this system up and running in a **VM**.

 ## Step 1 - Install NixOS
   - Boot your target system using the NixOS ISO